By Jessie Festa. This post on making money blogging contains affiliate links to trusted partners I think you’ll love!

 In just one year I had 950% more users and 820% more sessions compared to the previous year.

 While this massive spike in traffic didn’t lead to full-time income right away, it did once I realized I could monetize it through adding affiliate links to popular posts (again, that Cornerstone Content!).
+So if you want to make a nice blog income after 1 year, definitely focus on cornerstone content sooner than I did!

 Just make sure when using affiliate links to always disclose that you have done so to keep an open and honest relationship with your readers.